 Community homeowners to host Scholarship Parade of Homes

-Five area couples will open their homes to the community as part of the 19th annual Scholarship Parade of Homes on Sunday, Dec.
-8. The event, sponsored by Concordia University, Nebraska and Jones National Bank, aims to raise scholarship dollars for high school seniors in Seward County who will attend Concordia University in Seward or Southeast Community College in Milford.
+Five area couples opened their homes to the community as part of the 19th annual Scholarship Parade of Homes on Sunday, Dec.
+8. The event, sponsored by Concordia University, Nebraska and Jones National Bank, raised scholarship dollars for high school seniors in Seward County who will attend Concordia University in Seward or Southeast Community College in Milford.

-Guests are invited to tour the homes of Tim and Lori Alvarez, Greg and Shelly Mueller, Elroy and Sue Reetz, Jim and Kathy Spahr, and John and Jill Wild.
+Guests were invited to tour the homes of Tim and Lori Alvarez, Greg and Shelly Mueller, Elroy and Sue Reetz, Jim and Kathy Spahr, and John and Jill Wild.

 Tim and Lori Alvarez built their home in 2008 in the Ridge Run area of Seward.
 The 1 1/2-story, five-bedroom home features a vaulted ceiling in the main floor master bedroom.
 The great room with a fireplace and large windows on three sides captures sunlight most of the day.
 An open oak staircase separates the great room from the formal dining room and the kitchen leads to an adjacent dining area that opens into the great room.
 The two upper level bedrooms look to the north and south, while a craft room finishes the second story.
 The Ridge Run pond provides a scenic view from the south and west windows.
 Each year, a natural Christmas tree lights the great room, decorated with Santa Claus figurines and ornaments created by the Alvarez children.